-- Twitter: The time limit for Twitter videos is even lower than Instagram’s, just 30 seconds.
+- Twitter: The time limit for Twitter videos is even lower than Instagram’s: just 30 seconds.
 Being time conscious is key.
-People often provide a link to their full video in the same tweet they post a portion of their video with.
+People often provide a link to their full video in the same tweet in which they post a portion of their video.

-- LinkedIn: While LinkedIn videos can be up to 10 minutes long, the videos that are watched most tend to fall between 30 seconds-5 minutes.
+- LinkedIn: While LinkedIn videos can be up to 10 minutes long, the videos that are watched most tend to fall between 30 seconds and five minutes.

-- YouTube: No real cap to the length of a video, but try to keep your patient in mind.
-If you can properly explain something in 1 minute, do so.
+- YouTube: There isn’t really a cap to the length of a video here, but try to keep your patient in mind.
+If you can properly explain something in one minute, do so.

 While you might be able to use shorter videos across multiple platforms, in many cases you need to edit a different type of video for each.
 Trial and error will show you the types of video content your audience wants to interact with most.

 While videos are great for social media engagement, they’re not worth much if they don’t encourage people to continue checking out your practice.